Squadron Leader Harold Starr – 253 Squadron

 This biography of Harold Star, and everything on this page, is reproduced with the kind permission of Swindon Heritage magazine.
 (NB: The magazine exists no more.)

-Harold Starr is the pivot around which Swindon will remember The Few.
-Here’s part of his story.
+Harold Starr formed the pivot around which Swindon remembered The Few.
+This post tells something of his story.

-Harold Starr was born on September 8,1914.
-He was the fifth of six children born to Ellen and Morley Starr.
+Harold Starr was born on September 8,1914 – the fifth of six children born to Ellen and Morley Starr.
 He grew up in the Central Temperance Hotel in Regent Street (now the site of the Savoy – there are blue plaques there commemorating the Starr Brothers) where his mother was proprietor and his father worked as as shop fitter.

 Harold attended Clarence Street School but completed his education at Cotham Grammar School when the family moved to Bristol.